microchip-pic-avr-examples/dspic33c-can-tp/README.md

     2. PIN CONFIGURATIONS:
     Select an LED output and CAN Tx and Rx pins in the PIN Grid View for your board.
 (View PIN mapping and choose them accordingly) This test utilizes the MCP2542 Click board for CAN communication.
 The mapping to the mikroBUS will vary.

-    * Select an LED as output
+        - Select an LED as output
-    * Select the CAN1TX for your board
+        - Select the CAN1TX for your board
-    * Select the CAN1RX for your board
+        - Select the CAN1RX for your board

-    3. Then select Pins under the Project Resources.
+    3. Then select Pins under the Project Resources
-    * For the led output change the custom name to be LED.
+        - For the led output change the custom name to be LED

-    4. Select CAN_FD1 and do the following
+    4. Select CAN_FD1 and do the following:
-    * Enable Data Bit Rate and Set Bit Rate to 2Mbps
+        - Enable Data Bit Rate and Set Bit Rate to 2Mbps
-    * In filter0's Message ID Set it to 0xA1
+        - In filter0's Message ID Set it to 0xA1

     Select the Generate Button under project resources.